nareshparmar8888/test-task/README.md

-# Please follow step to run the project
+# Please follow this steps to run the project

 ### `npm install`